Phurga/obsidian_vault/concepts/biodiversity.md

 ---
+tags:
+  - concept/index
 aliases:
   - biological diversity
+  - life diversity
   - nature
-  - life diversity
-tags:
-  - concept/index
 ---
 **Biodiversity** is the contraction of **biological diversity**: the diversity of life.

 Most standard definition, as part of the [[convention on biological diversity]]:
 ![[CBD2011_ConventionBiological#defines biodiversity]]
-### Biodiversity is a multi-dimensional concept
+### biodiversity is a multi-dimensional concept
 - [[genes, species, ecosystems]]
 - [[composition, structure, function]]
 - [[taxon, functional trait, evolutionary history]]
-### Biodiversity is everywhere
+### biodiversity is everywhere
 - [[major realms of life]]
 - [[soil biodiversity]]
-### Biodiversity as a process
+### biodiversity as a process
 - [[biodiversity dynamics]]
 - [[nature and biodiversity]]
 - [[nature as identity]]